© Crown copyright 2019

 All the owners of the land adjoining the boundary must also be identified, together with an address at which each of them may be given notice.
 “Owners” means those with a legal estate in land (freehold or leasehold) or a registered charge.

 Where the adjoining land is not registered the applicant will need to provide evidence of the adjoining owner’s documentary title.
 We need this to verify that this is indeed the owner of the adjoining land.
 We also need to check that the deeds contain no evidence showing the boundary in a different position.
 (Ideally the adjoining owner should lodge the original deeds under cover of a form FR1 and apply for voluntary first registration.)

-Because of the general boundaries rule and the scale of title plans, it is possible that a third party may own land between two properties (for example, a drain), even though the red edging on the two title plans is adjoining.
+Because of the general boundaries rule and the scale of title plans, it is possible that a third party may own land between 2 properties (for example, a drain), even though the red edging on the 2 title plans is adjoining.
 Applicants should note this possibility.

 Once a registered proprietor has done all this, they are then in a position to make an application to the registrar for the boundary to be shown in the register as determined.

 The application must be made on form DB.
 Only one application form is required, irrespective of the number of adjoining boundaries.
 A fixed fee is payable.
 Please refer to the current Land Registration Fee Order.